lavenderYuu/Emotionary/README.md

 - 👤 UI improvements
     - Fully functional buttons and navbar links
     - Updated styling and tooltips for charts (CP)
+    - Dark mode

 ### Test Suite
 We implemented a comprehensive test suite using the Mocha and Chai testing frameworks, as well as mongodb-memory-server and supertest.
 Our backend tests cover all API routes for entries, tags, and users; our frontend tests cover filtering for our search functionality.
-We used mochawesome to generate our test reports.
+Additionally, we used mochawesome to generate our test reports.

 **Instructions to run:**
 1. Clone this repo